What Andrew Yang’s universal basic income would actually look like

 April 15, the day tax returns are due to the IRS, is always an easy moment for politicians to grandstand about their plans to change how the government collects money.
-And on this year’s Tax Day last Monday, long-shot presidential candidate Andrew Yang hosted a rally on the steps of the Lincoln Memorial to push for the central plan of his 2020 campaign: Offering a “universal basic income,” a monthly payment of $1,000 to every adult in the country.
+And on this year’s Tax Day last Monday, long-shot presidential candidate Andrew Yang hosted a rally on the steps of the Lincoln Memorial to push for the central plan of his 2020 campaign: offering a “universal basic income,” a monthly payment of $1,000 to every adult in the country.

 “I was drawn to his campaign because I am one of many freelancers who needs a dependable tomorrow,” said Rachel Spellman, a local artist and “Yang Gang” member, before Yang took the stage.
 Another supporter, Dave Han, put it more bluntly: “No other candidate is going to cut that check.
 Andrew Yang will cut that check for all of us.”

-But in order to receive UBI, citizens would have to choose between the $1,000 amount or any existing welfare benefits—potentially including social security, disability insurance, food stamps, and housing assistance.
-And it’s unclear whether Yang’s UBI would be worth that trade off for many low-income families, instead leaving the program as a boost to middle and upper income people.
-Yang’s press secretary Madalin Sammons, could not provide a “full list of programs…but health care is definitely not considered part of someone’s current benefits when talking about the Freedom Dividend.”
+But to receive UBI, citizens would have to choose between the $1,000 or any existing welfare benefits—potentially including Social Security, disability insurance, food stamps, and housing assistance.
+And it’s unclear whether Yang’s UBI would be worth that trade-off for many low-income families, instead leaving the program as a boost to middle- and upper-income people.
+Yang’s press secretary, Madalin Sammons, could not provide a “full list of programs…but health care is definitely not considered part of someone’s current benefits when talking about the Freedom Dividend.”

 From a macroeconomic perspective—looking at how the plan would impact the economy as a whole—UBI would likely grow the economy, regardless of how much it costs or how you fund it.
-A study from the left-leaning Roosevelt Institute examined three different UBI plans ($1,000 a month per adult, $500 a month per adult, or $250 a month per child), and researchers found that all three resulted in higher spending power for lower-income Americans.
-(Though the report, unlike Yang’s proposal, did not take into account people needing to give up other social safety benefits in order to qualify for UBI.)
+A study from the left-leaning Roosevelt Institute examined three UBI plans ($1,000 a month per adult, $500 a month per adult, or $250 a month per child), and researchers found that all three resulted in higher spending power for lower-income Americans.
+(Though the report, unlike Yang’s proposal, did not take into account people needing to give up other social safety benefits to qualify for UBI.)

 For welfare experts, this is where cash benefits can become a boon.
 “There are certain programs in place currently, which are deeply paternalistic, that tell the poor how to spend their money,” says Rakeen Mabud, a fellow at the Roosevelt Institute.
 “That paternalism, I think, goes away to some degree, when you replace some of those programs, the cash transfer program.”